-"I had heard from whānau and friends that AUT has a really good support network, especially at Te Ara Poutama.
+"I had heard from whanau and friends that AUT has a really good support network, especially at Te Ara Poutama, the Faculty of Māori and Indigenous Development.
 The vibe at AUT is amazing and you feel like you can achieve anything.
 My highlight at AUT was supporting other Māori students as a tāura kaiwhatu, Māori learning mentor.
 I love helping my people because I know with a little support and a nudge in the right direction they can achieve anything they set their minds to.
-I now split my time between running my two businesses; Bag a Bean Ltd, which hires out bean bags to events, and Stay Connected Ltd, which works with businesses to support women in New Zealand in achieving their goals and aspirations."
+Before I started at AUT, I had a fear of speaking in front of an audience.
+Now I constantly present my businesses to big organisations.
+Thank you AUT for teaching me how to speak confidently in public."